 How can I get involved with SOWN?

 SOWN hold fortnightly meetings and are looking for more people to become involved so please come and join the fun!

-How can I help expand the coverage of SOWN?
+How can I help expand the coverage of SOWN network?

 You can request to host a SOWN[at]HOME node (a bespoke Wi-Fi access point) by contacting us.
 Please be aware that nodes can only be requested by staff/students of the University of Southampton.
 Due to the University's regulations, students in halls are not permitted to host nodes.